 "I've always done things a little bit differently," says singer/songwriter Michael McArthur, who wrote the most vibrant album of his career, Ever Green, Ever Rain, during the darkest season of his life.

 Songwriting has always been a form of therapy for McArthur.
 Over the past decade, the Florida native has filled a handful of EPs with his own mix of raw soul and lushly layered folk, working with producers like David Bianco (Tom Petty, Lucinda Williams) and Greg Wells (Adele, One Republic) along the way.
 He makes his full-length debut with 2019's Ever Green, Ever Rain, an album that's by turns warm, woozy and wistful.
-The album shows the full range not only of McArthur's voice — a gorgeous instrument that soars and swoons, flecked with vibrato and palpable emotion — but his songwriting, too, bouncing from the soft acoustics of "Elaine" to the percussive pulse of "Save Me From the Fire."
+The album shows the full range not only of McArthur's voice — a gorgeous instrument that soars and swoons, flecked with vibrato and palpable emotion — but his profound introspection too.
 Recorded with Grammy-winning producer Ryan Freeland and inspired by McArthur's long period of isolation and self-repair, Ever Green, Ever Rain is both earthy and anthemic — the sound of a songwriter who's unafraid to shine a light on his own faults.

 "It's really green here in Lakeland," he says of his Florida hometown, where Ever Green, Ever Rain was composed.
 "I sit on the porch during the summertime and watch the daily thunderstorms.
 That's how I came up with the name of the album.
 I was drawn to the idea that sometimes, the destroying of one thing is the creation of a new thing.
 You can't have the green without the rain.
 I don't look at it as 'You have to have the hard times so you can appreciate the good times.'
 I look at it as, 'You have to have them both.
 Like food and water.’"